Future Titles

 Historical novel inspired by a true story.
 Sequel to Fighting for Nellie

-A daughter of Dixie and the mayor of Rome, Georgia, twenty-one year old Florida “Flo” Bayard Seay, a talented writer, musician, and president of her 1898 Shorter College class, is engaged, set to marry a dashing banker and local family friend.
-However, Flo takes a trip north by train to New York State to visit her cousin who attends Cornell University, and meets twenty-eight year old James Grant Tracy who sweeps her off her feet in ways her fiancé does not.
-Flo returns to “Illahee,” the Seay plantation along side the Coosa River, but discovers her heart stays North.
+A daughter of Dixie and the mayor of Rome, Georgia, twenty-one year old Florida “Flo” Bayard Seay, a talented writer, musician, and president of her 1898 Shorter College class is engaged, set to marry a dashing banker and local family friend.
+However, Flo takes a trip north by train to New York State to visit her cousin who attends Cornell University and meets twenty-eight year old James Grant Tracy, he sweeps her off her feet in ways her fiancé does not.
+Flo returns to “Illahee,” the Seay family plantation along side the Coosa River, but discovers her heart stays North.

 What will Flo do?
 Her newfound love is the son of a man who fought for the Union and grandson of a staunch abolitionist, while her father and two brothers fought for the Confederacy and grandfather owned Roswell Mill, the largest cotton factory in Georgia.
-On top of all this, Flo is suddenly stricken with a loss and must face complicated family, society, and country ties that bind us all.
-The Civil War ended but the fight between North and South rage on.
+On top of all this, Flo is suddenly stricken with the loss of hearing and must face complicated family, society, and country ties that bind us all.
+The Civil War has ended but the fight between North and South rages on.

-Based on a cache of letters, photographs, and news articles passed down through generations and written by a direct descendant, FLO brings to light a smart, determined, and humorous Southern young woman who is no ‘wall flower.’
+Based on a cache of letters, photographs, and news articles passed down through generations and written by a direct descendant, FLO brings to light a determined, humorous, and courageous Southern young woman who is no ‘wall flower.’
 But will she have the voice to fight for her heart?

 *